Berks Catholic Admissions Procedures

 Once the above has been received the Admissions Committee will review all of the information and make an admission decision.
-You will receive notice or the final decision within a week of receiving all of the requested information.
+You will receive notice in a timely manner after receiving all of the requested information.
 If your child is admitted to Berks Catholic HS you will need to complete the following steps:

 Please note: The Admissions Director looks closely at an applicant's involvement in their current school and community.